Our Services

 Open container is a separate offense from OWI under Wis.
 Stat. § 346.63, a driver can be charged with both, either, or neither.
 The open container is civil ($175-$263 forfeiture); the OWI is criminal with far heavier stakes.
 When both are filed from a single stop, the OWI is the rate-changer for insurance and the license-impact charge.

-For OWI defense we refer to our sister firm at racineowi.com, which handles Wisconsin OWI cases exclusively.
+For OWI defense we refer to our sister OWI resource at racineowi.com/1st-offense-owi.
 The open-container piece can usually be disposed of alongside the OWI resolution or (where the storage location was exempt) separately dismissed.

 Attribution defenses for shared or rental vehicles